Martina Favaretto

 Martina Favaretto (born 15 November 2001) is an Italian fencer.

+Her fascination with fencing started at the age of 7, when she saw Matteo Tagliariol win the gold at the 2008 Summer Olympics.
+At 13 she started being coached by Olympic champion Mauro Numa.

 She won one of the bronze medals in the women's foil event at the 2023 World Fencing Championships held in Milan, Italy.
 She won the silver medal in her event at the 2023 European Fencing Championships held in Plovdiv, Bulgaria.
 Favaretto is also a gold medalist in the women's team foil event at the 2022 World Fencing Championships and the 2022 European Fencing Championships.